rostools/r-cubed-intermediate/README.md

--   [UofTCoders Reproducible Quantitative Methods for EEB](https://uoftcoders.github.io/rcourse/) (which I helped develop and is the inspiration and basis for this course)
+-   [UofTCoders Reproducible Quantitative Methods for EEB](https://uoftcoders.github.io/rcourse/) (which I helped develop and is the inspiration and basis for this workshop)
 -   [Software and Data Carpentry](https://carpentries.org/) workshop
     material
 -   [UofTCoders